aam29dc/untitled_forums/README.md

 -edit username, pwd, profile msg, delete profile.

 HTML & CSS:

 -saved variable css template, click the logo in the upper left corner to swap between dark and light themes

--Mobile phone layout is set with is_mobile() function (lib.php) in layouts and form elements.
+--Mobile phone layout is set with is_mobile() function (lib.php) in layouts and form elements.

 JavaScript:
 -for swapping between light and dark theme